sebasvila/fif/content/posts/schaublin13-oilpan/index.en.md

 date: 2023-11-28T19:58:07+01:00
 coverImage: "recollidor-1.jpg"
 tags:
+  - technology.turning
-- tech.turning
+  - machine.schaublin-13
-- schaublin-13
+  - work.overhauling
 categories:
-- machine overhauling
-- schaublin 13
+  - machines and metalworking
 keywords:
   - milling machine
   - plastic recycling
 draft: false
 ---
 Nothing annoys more to me that a machine loosing oil and spilling it on the floor.
 Despite this, many machines are designed with not too much attention to this detail and lost oil mechanisms are usual.
 The